4teamwork/ftw.book/README.rst

 ftw.book
 ========

-This package provides content types for creating a book, which can be exported as PDF.
+This package provides content types for creating a book which can be exported as PDF.

 Features